Cost Guides, Home Inspection

 2501-3000$587$537

 Home inspection prices vary by location by as much as $50-$350 on average.
-For instance, rates in the Northeast averaged about $150 higher than in some Southern states and areas with distressed market conditions and high unemployment.
+In the Northeast, rates were about $150 higher than in certain Southern states.
+These areas had distressed markets and high unemployment.

-While rare in most markets, some inspectors base their inspection fees on a percentage of the purchase price.
+While rare, some inspectors base their inspection fees on a percentage of the purchase price.

 Many home inspection companies offer discounts for:

 Beware of home inspectors offering cheap home inspections.
-Most of these are scams or provide a minimal home inspection that often doesn’t meet the NACHI Standards of Practice.
+Many of these are scams or provide a basic home inspection that may not meet Standards of Practice.

 Is a Home Inspection Worth It?